YangDejie/Pix2Tex/README.md

 # Pix2Tex

-An Android application for transforming picture to *Latex*
+:soon: An Android application for transforming picture to *Latex*

 ## Features